 I have two violins- a German baroque violin from 1703 by Paulus Alletsee and a modern French violin made in Paris in 1927 by J. B. Collin-Mezin.

 I make every single bag myself, by hand, out of my Bloomington, Indiana workshop.

 What Bags Do I Use?
-My baroque violin is currently in a maroon medallions silk brocade bag inside my Gewa Jaeger case, which I find keeps the violin in tune when I am not playing (always a challenge with gut strings), and my modern violin is in a grey-to-pink ombre silk bag inside my Gewa Air case.
+My baroque violin is currently in a watercolor silk bag inside my Gewa Jaeger case, which I find keeps the violin in tune when I am not playing (always a challenge with gut strings), and my modern violin is in a vintage yellow brocade inside my Gewa Air case.
 My viola is in an ivory silk charmeuse bag with a hot pink ribbon, inside some unnamed old Heritage heavy hard case.